janmbaco/go-infrastructure/README.md

 # Go Infrastructure
-This is an infrastructure project in go that serves the Go-ReverseProxy-SSL and Saprocate projects, it also aims to be a common base for projects in go that need:
+This is an infrastructure project in go that serves the Go-ReverseProxy-SSL and Saprocate projects, it also aims to be a common base for projects in go:

 ### Package: github.com/janmbaco/go-infrastructure/logs
 - It provides a Log service which allows writing to a log file from a logging level (Trace, Info, Warning, Error, Fatal)